-Prerequisite: PSYC 160 or SOCI 100 or Co-requisite: PSYC 160 or SOCI 100
+Prerequisite or co-requisite: PSYC 160 or SOCI 100

 A preparatory course to upper division research methods courses and an introduction to how to conduct a research project in the behavioural sciences using the resources of a university library.
 This course is designed to build competencies in finding, evaluating, and using information in print and digital formats.
 Students will learn about the structure of the scholarly literature in the behavioural science discipline, and how to write in an APA style, using the APA Style Manual.